BitBoxSwiss/bitbox-base/docs/overview/architecture.md

 ### User interface

 The BitBoxBase runs as a headless appliance with a minimal status display.
-It is used and managed through the free and open-source BitBox App.
+It is used and managed through the free and open-source BitBoxApp.
 Having the user interface in a seperate application simplifies many things, allowing for automatic network discovery, a setup wizard and secure remote management.
 This apporach also reduces the attack surface significantly, as no webserver needs to be exposed and port-forwarding can be avoided completely.

-The BitBox App is hosted in a seperate GitHub repository:
+The BitBoxApp is hosted in a seperate GitHub repository:
 <https://github.com/digitalbitbox/bitbox-wallet-app>

 ### Hardware